Sebastian-Negoescu/codeAcademy/README.md

 # codeAcademy
 CodeAcademy Projects.
-Structre with suffer modifications based on the Programming Language used.
+Structre will suffer modifications based on the Programming Language used.